 - Add 1 teaspoon of this mixture to 8 ounces of lukewarm boiled or distilled water.

-Always use distilled, sterile, or previous boiled water when you make this solution.
+Always use distilled, sterile, or previously boiled water when you make this solution.
 Otherwise you might get an infection.
-Also, rinse the bulb or Neti pot after each use and leave open to air dry.
+Also, rinse the bulb or neti pot after each use and leave it open to air dry.